csperando/playground-mgui5kow/statement.md

 ### File Path String

-When using backslashes in the file path a second `\` character is required to escape the behavior of a single `\` in a string.
+When using backslashes in the file path a second `\` character may be required to escape the behavior of a single `\` in a string.
 Depending on your operating system you made need to format this string differently or use forward slashes.

 You can also take advantage of the [os.path](https://docs.python.org/3/library/os.path.html) methods.